 Awards are meant to be seen, competitions announced far and wide, and potential participants targeted and reached!
 However, marketing awards has its specifics that you should know in order for submissions to start piling up in your awards management software.
-Here are 101 effective advices to help you boost your awards marketing ROI and attract more contest participants.
+Here are 101 effective tips to help you boost your awards marketing ROI and attract more contest participants.

 Your Awards Competition Online Home

 Your website should be the starting point of your awards marketing endeavors.
 If not planned and designed well, it might turn out to be the stumbling stone of all your marketing efforts.
-Here are some useful tips about creating enticing website.
+Here are some useful tips about creating an enticing website.

 1. Have a dedicated webpage for your awards.
 Even if you don’t have a budget for an expensive webpage, you can always craft a top-quality page with just some basic coding using WordPress themes and plugins.

 2. Yet, the fastest and most hassle-free option if not having a webpage for your awards competition is using Evalato webpage creator.
 It requires no coding – just a few clicks from your part and you’re good to go.

 3. Craft an enticing web copy.
 Put some extra effort and time on this, it will pay off.
 Start with your awards’ unique selling point (USP) – what makes your awards stand out from the rest.
 And let people know!

 4. Create a “Why participate” page where all the benefits of your awards competition are clearly outlined to potential contestants.

 To get you started, here are some general benefits of competing in an awards competition that you can present to your target participants: